valence-rs/valence/README.md

 <img src="assets/logo-full.svg" width="650">

+_**NOTE:** Valence is currently undergoing a major rewrite.
+The information in this README may be outdated.
+See [ECS Rewrite](https://github.com/valence-rs/valence/pull/184) for more information._

+---

 A Rust framework for building Minecraft: Java Edition servers.

 Like [feather](https://github.com/feather-rs/feather), Valence is an effort to build a Minecraft compatible server